Jagrati14mishra/node-hello/README.md

-# Node Hello World to all
+# Node Hello World to all of you

 Simple node.js app that servers "hello world"